rstofi/protoplanetary_disk_imaging/README.md

 # Python library for protoplanetary disk imaging
 A simple python library for imaging protoplanetary disc simulated with 2D FARGO.

-For more details and examples see the disc_imaging.ipynb jupyter notebook.
+For more details and examples see the __disc_imaging.ipynb__ jupyter notebook.

-Note that I created this library with the 'quick and dirty' behaviour, thus I reccommend to use my code carefuly and modify it to your own taste!
+Note that I created this library with the 'quick and dirty' behaviour as a Summer Student at Konkoly Observatory in 2016.
+Thus I reccommend to use my code carefuly and modify it to your own taste!
+Also this is my first code uploaded to github.